New and forthcoming

 From the bands, the clubs, the clothes and lifestyle, as well as goth’s political, historical and social context, John Robb’s comprehensive book takes in the entire wealth of this subculture – snakebite, hair-crimping and all.

-Voices is an exploration of what singing means and how it works and what it achieves.
+Nick Coleman’s new book is an exploration of what singing means and how it works and what it achieves.
 What does it do to us to listen hard and habitually to somebody else’s singing?
 And why is the singing of others so essential to human life?
 Why do we love it so?
 How are we shaped?

 Voices takes a different tack.
 In ten discrete but cohering essays Coleman tackles the arc of that history as if it were an emotional experience with real psychological consequences – as chaotic, random, challenging and unpredictable as life itself.
 It is the story of what it is to listen and learn.
 Above all, it is a story of what it means to feel.